-3 Independence and Objectivity
+3 Standard 1100 - Independence and Objectivity

 The internal audit activity must be independent, and internal auditors must be objective in performing their work.
-To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Director of Internal Audit will have direct and unrestricted access to senior management and the Audit Committee.
+To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Director of Internal Audit will have direct and unrestricted access to senior management and the Accounts & Audit Committee.

-The Director of Internal Audit will confirm to the Audit Committee, at least annually, the organisational independence of the internal audit activity.
+The Director of Internal Audit will confirm to the Accounts & Audit Committee, at least annually, the organisational independence of the internal audit activity.

-The Director of Internal Audit will report functionally to the Audit Committee and establish effective communication with, and have free and unfettered access to, the Chief Executive and the Chair of the Audit Committee.
+The Director of Internal Audit will report functionally to the Accounts & Audit Committee. and establish effective communication with, and have free and unfettered access to, the Chief Executive and the Chair of the Accounts & Audit Committee.
 In addition the Director of Internal Audit also has direct access to the Council's Monitoring Officer, the S151 Officer and all senior management.
-This will include communicating and interacting directly with the Accounts and Audit Committee.
+This will include communicating and interacting directly with the Accounts & Audit Committee.

 Internal audit activity will be free from interference in determining the scope of internal auditing, performing work and communicating results.
 Internal auditors will have an impartial, unbiased attitude and avoid any conflict of interest.
 Conflicts of interest may arise where an auditor provides services other than internal audit to the organisation.
-Your MIAA Internal Audit Team does not currently provide other services to the organisation.
-If this changes steps will be taken to avoid or manage transparently and openly such conflicts of interest, so that there is no real or perceived threat or impairment to independence in performing the audit role.
-These steps will be documented in the charter where required.
+Steps will be taken to avoid or manage transparently and openly such conflicts of interest, so that there is no real or perceived threat or impairment to independence in performing the audit role.

 All internal auditors will complete an annual declaration of interest identifying possible conflicts of interest and the actions taken to mitigate them.
-This process, and its outcomes, will be communicated to the Audit Committee annually through the Director of Internal Audit Opinion and Annual Report.
+This process, and its outcomes, will be communicated to the Accounts & Audit Committee annually through the Director of Internal Audit Opinion and Annual Report.